All posts by John Upham

 On June 18th 1960 Michael’s happiest day was when he married Jean Fey.
 They celebrated their diamond anniversary in 2020.

-For the rest of his life Michael has maintained an aversion toward modern technology.
+To the present day Michael has maintained an aversion toward modern technology.
 He did, however, concede to the ownership of a mobile telephone.
 This was for the specific purpose of updating Jean on his days progress in any chess tournaments where he was away from home.

 In 1946 (aged 15) Michael won the Felce Cup awarded by the Surrey County Chess Association.
 A result indicating rapid improvement since Michael had only started playing competitively in 1944.